dmnc/pdml/README.md

-#PDML
+# PDML

-This is a composer and PSR-4, composer compatible version of PDML.
+This is a composer and PSR-4 compatible version of PDML based on v1.0.

-Classes have been moved into a `PDML` namespace.
+Classes (all one of them) have been moved into a `pdml` namespace.

-To install simply `compsoer require dmnc/pdml`.
+To install simply `composer require dmnc/pdml`.

-### Original README.txt
+## Original README.txt

 http://www.pdml-pdf.net/
 http://sourceforge.net/projects/pdml/